 What is it?

-It's difficult not to feel a little melancholy at the impending demise of Land Rover's Discovery 4.
+It's difficult not to feel a little melancholy at the impending demise of The new Land Rover's Discovery 4.
 These days, as large SUVs go, it's heavy, thirsty and comparatively dirty, but few rivals have managed to trouble its combination of off-road ability, comfort and practicality since its introduction back in 2009.

-The new Land Rover Discovery has been revealed - read more and get your first look here
+Land Rover Discovery has been revealed - read more and get your first look here

 Of course, part of its charm is how well it suits a range of situations.
 It looks as fitting gliding down the Kings Road as it does covered in mud while propping up a couple of point-to-point spectators and a hamper on its tailgate.
 The new car will be objectively better in every way, but if its more cutting-edge approach will look as comfortable abandoned outside the Horse and Hound, only time will tell.